ramoncreager/PyProximity/README.md

 Just like the real katcp_wrapper.FpgaClient.listdev() on the server, our proxy also returns a list of register names.

-Finally, note that ZMQJSONProxyServer supports exposing multiple interface on one server instance.
+Finally, note that PyProximityServer supports exposing multiple interface on one server instance.
 If one wished to expose `foo` and `srbs` on the same server, just call `expose()` as many times as needed:

-      server = ZMQJSONProxyServer(ctx, url)
+      server = PyProximityServer(ctx, url)
       srbs = katcp_wrapper.FpgaClient("srbsr2-1")
       foo = Foo()
       server.expose("foo", foo)